aeperezt/upload_cloudfiles/README.md

 ./folder_contend.rb -f full_folder_path -u rackspace_username -k racspace_api -c container

-If container do not exist it will be created and ser as a public container on CDN
+If container do not exist it will be created and set as a public container on CDN

 Licence MIT